 How Do Inventory Loans Work?

+You may only be able to borrow a portion of the total cost of the inventory you need.
 Typically you can borrow about half of the value of the inventory, so you’ll still need to be able to pay for the rest.

 Pros and Cons of Inventory Financing

-Inventory gets you the capital you need to cover business expenses related to inventory purchases fast.
+The main benefit is that inventory loans get you the capital you need to cover business expenses related to inventory purchases fast.
 If you took out a loan with a traditional bank, it could take weeks or months for your application to be approved.
 Inventory financing happens quickly.

 The inventory you buy can help you boost your business during a slow season when you might not have cash on hand to make inventory purchases.
 Then you can repay the loan during your busy season.

-What are the Types of Inventory Financing?
+What Are the Types of Inventory Financing?

 There are several lenders that offer different types of business inventory financing to consider.

-Inventory Line of Credit
+Inventory line of credit

 Some financing lenders specialize in inventory factoring.
 In this case, you sell your purchase orders or accounts receivable to purchase the inventory you need to fulfill the order.
 The lender takes a fee.